Admissions

 Application dates and deadlines may vary from year to year.
 Please review the Welcome and Timeline section of our website for updated important deadline dates.

 Applicants who meet the minimum requirements will have their applications evaluated for interview consideration.
 The MPT program is highly competitive and only qualified applicants will be invited for an interview.
 Fulfillment of the minimum requirements does not guarantee an interview.
-The selection of interview candidates is based on a review of an applicant's overall application for admission as well as MPT admissions GPA ranking.
-If an applicant's overall application and MPT admissions GPA is deemed to be competitive, they may be invited to participate in an interview.
-The overall admission decision will be based on a combination of an applicant's overall application for admission and performance in the interview, which allows candidates to showcase their personal qualities and experience.
+The selection of interview candidates is based on a review of an applicant’s overall application for admission as well as MPT admissions GPA ranking.
+If an applicant’s overall application and MPT admissions GPA is deemed to be competitive, they may be invited to participate in an interview.
+The overall admission decision will be based on a combination of an applicant’s overall application for admission and performance in the interview, which allows candidates to showcase their personal qualities and experience.
+All applicants who are interviewed are ranked on a combination of their MPT admissions GPA and their interview scores to determine a final ranking.
+This, in combination with an assessment of an applicant’s overall application for admission, will be used to determine which applicants are given a conditional offer of admission for the MPT program.
+Applicants offered admission to the program will be required to send official copies of their transcripts from all post-secondary institutions (except UBC or UBC-O) to the Faculty of Graduate and Postdoctoral Studies.
+Final approval for admission will be granted by the Faculty of Graduate and Post-doctoral Studies.

 We do not grant admission deferrals.
 Applicants are advised to apply to the MPT program during the year that they are able to attend.